datainquiry/pybottrader/README.md

 trader.run()
 ```

-Shortly, I'm going to release the documentation and examples.
+Shortly, I'm going to release more documentation and examples.